 Students are encouraged to form study groups to review lecture material and work on examples sheets.
-While many study groups naturally form on their own, we also facilitate their formation via a sign-up sheet early on in the term.
-Details of the process will be explained to students during the Introductory Meeting.
+While many study groups naturally form on their own, we aim to provide opportunities for students with similar mathematical interest to meet and get to know each other early on in the term, so that they may form study groups on relevant topics.
+This academic year we offer study groups the option of setting up a private channel on the Part III Team server.
+Details of how to request such virtual space will be explained to students early on in the term.